A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Applications

 where

 $\nu\in\mathcal{B}(\mathcal{H}_R)$ is the dual variable corresponding to the partial trace constraint, and $\lambda\in\mathbb{R}_+$ is the dual variable corresponding to the distortion constraint.

-We show experimental results for the computation of the classical rate-distortion with Hamming distortion $\delta=\bm{1}\bm{1}^\top-\mathbb{I}$ in Table~\ref{tab:crd}, and the quantum rate-distortion with entanglement fidelity distortion $\Delta=\mathbb{I}-\ket{\psi}\!\bra{\psi}$ in Table~\ref{tab:qrd}.
+We show experimental results for the computation of the classical rate-distortion with Hamming distortion $\delta=\bm{1}\bm{1}^\top-\mathbb{I}$ in Table~\ref{tab:crd} and Figure~\ref{fig:rate-distortions}(a), and the quantum rate-distortion with entanglement fidelity distortion $\Delta=\mathbb{I}-\ket{\psi}\!\bra{\psi}$ in Table~\ref{tab:qrd} and Figure~\ref{fig:rate-distortions}(b).
 All experiments use $D=0.5$, and all input states are randomly generated.
-Similar to the channel capacity experiments, the results show that PDHG solves up to $1000$ times faster than generalized methods to low- to medium-accuracy solutions, and are able to effectively scale to large scale problem dimensions.
+Similar to the channel capacity experiments, the results show that PDHG solves up to $1000$ times faster than MOSEK to low- to medium-accuracy solutions, and are able to effectively scale to large scale problem dimensions.
+We also observe a combination of sublinear and linear convergence rates of PDHG in Figure~\ref{fig:rate-distortions}.